-Using questions (and challenging with respect), the mentor will guide you to:
+Using questions (and challenging with respect), you as the mentor will guide the mentee to:

-- find your own solutions
+- find their own solutions

-- develop your own skills
+- develop their own skills

 - create new ways of thinking

-- change your assumptions and perceptions
+- change their assumptions and perceptions

 - gain greater self-awareness

 - improve personal and business performance

-Establishing a successful relationship with your mentor
+Establishing a successful relationship with your Mentee

-Once you have been matched with a mentor, we suggest that you:
+Once you have been matched with a mentee, we suggest that you:

-- Agree with your mentor a timetable of regularly spaced meetings in advance. - With your mentor establish a set of ground rules to which you will both abide. - Keep notes of your meeting and use these for the basis of your ongoing discussions. - Work towards developing a trusting relationship and establishing a good rapport with your mentor - Aim to maintain the relationship for the term of the programme i.e. 6 months.
+- Agree with your mentee a timetable of regularly spaced meetings in advance. - With your mentee establish a set of ground rules to which you will both abide. - Keep notes of your meeting and use these for the basis of your ongoing discussions. - Work towards developing a trusting relationship and establishing a good rapport with your mentor - Aim to maintain the relationship for the term of the programme i.e. 6 months.